• Skip to primary navigation

 Instructions

-• It's best to use a coarse almond meal and not fine almond flour when making this recipe.
+1. It's best to use coarse almond meal instead of fine almond flour when making this recipe.
 The texture is better.
-But if all you have is almond flour, that should work too.
+But if all you have is almond flour, that's fine!

-• It's also best to use small chicken breasts - 6-7 oz.
-Although I've made this recipe with large, 8-9 oz chicken breasts on occasion and it turned out OK.
-The problem with large chicken breasts is that you need to bake them for longer, so the coating can become overly browned.
-So if your chicken breasts are large and you need to bake them for longer than 20 minutes, loosely cover them with foil to prevent the tops from scorching.
+2. It's also best to use small chicken breasts weighing 6-7 ounces each.
+Large chicken breasts need to be baked for longer, and the coating can become overly browned.
+If your chicken breasts are large and you need to bake them for longer than 20 minutes, loosely cover them with foil after the first 20 minutes to prevent the tops from burning.
+An 8-ounce chicken breast will need around 30 minutes in a 425°F oven, but check with a thermometer to make sure it's done.

 How do I get the chicken crispy?